Here are a few frequently asked questions about Empower Work, our text service, and our volunteers.

 Does Empower Work provide legal advice?

 No, we do not provide legal advice.
-If texters have legal questions, we share vetted, free, and often nonprofit or government resources to help them understand their legal rights.
+If texters have legal questions, we share vetted, free legal resources or refer to nonprofit or government resources for information.

 Is my conversation confidential?

 Yes, conversations are confidential.
-To best support confidentiality, we suggest using an incognito browser or disabling cookies and clearing your history after a conversation.
+We suggest using an incognito browser or disabling cookies and clearing your history after a conversation.
 We also recommend using a personal phone or computer.

 Who are Empower Work peer counselors?

-All of our peer counselors are working professionals.
+Peer counselors are all working professionals.
 They generously volunteer their time to support people through their trickiest challenges at work.
 Our peer counselors come from diverse professional backgrounds and are motivated to give back to the community.
-Every peer counselor undergoes a selection process and receives robust training to prepare them for the role.
+Every peer counselor undergoes a selection process and receives robust training (more than 20 hours) to prepare them for the role.

 Can I call Empower Work?